Professors: Kristen R. Ghodsee, Jennifer Scanlon

 In total, no more than three of the six elective courses may be from any single department outside of GSWS.
 The departmental affiliation of the course is considered the department of which the instructor is a member.
 Courses count toward the major if grades of C- or better are earned.
 One course taken with the Credit/D/Fail grading option may count for the major as long as a CR (credit) grade is earned for the course.

 During the spring of their junior year, students who wish to undertake an honors project must secure the agreement of a faculty member to supervise their independent study project.
-The honors project supervisor must have taught GSWS courses and served on the Gender, Sexuality, and Women’s Studies Program Committee.
-If the student’s chosen supervisor has not fulfilled both of these requirements, the student may appeal for permission from that committee.
+The honors project supervisor must be an affiliated faculty member with GSWS.
+If the student’s chosen supervisor is not an affiliated faculty member, the student may appeal for permission from the GSWS Program Committee.
 Two semesters of advanced independent work (Gender, Sexuality, and Women’s Studies 4000 and 4001) are required for an honors project in GSWS.
-No more than two independent study courses may count toward the major.
+No more than two independent study courses may count toward the major requirements, unless the student is pursing an honors project, in which case the limit is three independent studies.

 Requirements for the Minor in Gender, Sexuality, and Women’s Studies